 Jason Tipold joined Silman in 2007.
-In his role as an Associate and the co-manager of a studio, he oversees both new construction and renovation projects of all scales.
-A few current projects of his include the expansion of the Princeton University Art Museum in Princeton, NJ; 100 Flatbush, a large new development in downtown Brooklyn, NY with a 40-story mixed use tower and a 9-story SCA school; and 200 Montague St, a new 20-story residential tower in downtown Brooklyn, NY.
+In his role as a Senior Associate and the co-manager of a studio, he oversees both new construction and renovation projects of all scales.
+A few current projects of his include the Princeton University Art Museum and 100 Flatbush Avenue, a full-block development in downtown Brooklyn with two mixed-use towers and a new school.

 A few of Jason’s notable completed projects include 189 Montague Street, two new 20-story residential towers with a common podium in downtown Brooklyn, NY; Hotel Indigo LES, a new 25-story hotel in Manhattan’s Lower East Side, a new performing arts center for TheatreSquared in Fayetteville, AR; the Wythe Hotel, an adaptive reuse of an industrial building in Brooklyn, NY; a new adaptive reuse theater space for St. Ann’s Warehouse in Brooklyn, NY; the AIDS Memorial Pavilion in Greenwich Village, New York, NY; Roxy Paine’s One Hundred Foot Line; and several installations in the US and abroad for the Brooklyn-based sculptor Tom Fruin.